Skip to content Skip to footer navigation

 There is so much gutless reductionism in the tech industry.
 Incidents like these break out every few months, and I see people descending like sharks, often rephrasing identical points just to be part of the feed.
 I've seen popular Twitter tech folk get attacked in the past—two names come to mind—both decent people.
 Debate and critique are great, but people do get personal—even if they say it's not personal.

 Discourse on Twitter is dead.
-There is no nuisance, understanding that people’s views are a result of their experience—in Jack’s case I’d suspect a relatively privileged bubble and heavy Christian influence.
+There is no understanding that people’s views are a result of their experience—in Jack’s case I’d suspect a relatively privileged bubble and heavy Christian influence.
 It takes discourse to change someone’s view: not a pile on.

 Mob mentality is lazy, boring, and hypocritical, and to assume you know someone because of how they vote is shortsighted and dangerous.
 Realistically although we try to follow our values or help the environment, we also support people and companies we disagree with.